McLeodMoores/xl4j/docs/excel-introduction.md

 | 5 | 32 | #VALUE! |

 ### Explicit type conversions
-There are a number of funcitons available to force type conversions
+There are a number of functions available to force type conversions

 | Function Name | Return Type | Number | String | Boolean | Error |
 |---------------|-------------|--------|--------|---------|-------|